breachgame/breachgame.github.io/README.md

 You will also see any lint errors in the console.

 ## Making Changes and Deploying
 The `source` branch contains the actual code for the project.
-When changes have been made, simply do `npm run build` to get your updates up and running on the github page.
+When changes have been made in `source` , simply do `npm run build` to get your updates up and running on the github page.